richardbolt/django-photographer/README.md

 Themes
 ------

 The App is initially supplied with a default theme "plain".
+The theme assets are places in the `photographer/static/<themename>/` folder.
+The .sass files used to develop the default theme styles are in the `themes` folder in the root of the project.

-[Compass](http://compass-style.org/) was used to develop the default theme.
+[Compass](http://compass-style.org/) was used to develop the default theme css.
 I recommend installing it, creating a new theme based on the default, and checking out the files in [`themes/plain/sass-src/`](https://github.com/richardbolt/django-photographer/tree/master/themes/plain/sass-src) for details on how it is put together and how Compass and Sass will make your life easier developing